 For the longest time he was thought of as a bit of a joke character, but thanks to the work of Peter David (and pretty much ONLY Peter David) he’s become one of Marvel’s most interesting characters.
 A mutant with the ability to create a genetic duplicate of himself any time he is impacted (falling down, getting punched, etc) is pretty cool, but when you learn that each duplicate is an aspect of his personality and can think for themselves, and when he reabsorbs them he retains all of their knowledge and experience, he becomes awesome.
 Under David’s pen he went from a jokey, comic relief character to a fully capable, cunning, leader of mutants type of jokey, comic relief character.
 While he’s undergone tremendous character growth, even leading his own team for quite a while, at heart he is still the guy that deflects with humor.
 Sure, he’ll make sixty dupes and stomp your head in, but he’ll feel bad about it, and make some jokes while doing it.

 86. Carl Grimes

 Enemies: The Governor, the Saviors, the Whisperers

-He may be dead on the TV show, but our boy Carl is alive and kicking in the comics.
+He may be dead on the TV show (spoilers?), but our boy Carl is alive and kicking in the comics (and on You Tube).
 Nothing can kill this kid.
 He’s been shot in the chest AND through the eye, and he’s lived through zombie attack after zombie attack.
 He grew up in the apocalypse and is not to be messed with.
 The little shit stole an assault rifle, snuck on board a truck, and then unloaded on Negan’s Saviors- at their hideout, with no backup- like it was no big deal.
 He’s not so little anymore, which is a little bit of a bummer, because tiny psycho one-eyed Carl was my favorite.